-As an interdisciplinary department focused on the psychological, social, political, philosophical and cultural aspects of life, the 24-credit concentration in History, Philosophy and the Social Sciences is built around nine focused tracks: Belief Systems; Environmental Studies; Gender, Sexuality and Race; Global Processes; Media, Technology and Cultural Studies; Mind, Self and Behavior; Politics and Policy; Regional Studies; and Scientific Inquiry.
+Focused on the psychological, social, political, philosophical and cultural aspects of life, the History, Philosophy and the Social Sciences concentration is built around nine tracks:

 Literary Arts and Studies (LAS)

-Drawing on a wide range of literary traditions, genres, periods and theoretical approaches, the 27-credit concentration in Literary Arts and Studies enables students to pursue in-depth studies in literature and writing, emphasizing the fundamental relationships between reading, writing and creative processes.
-It supports the development of sophisticated critical thinking, reading and writing skills, along with a strong writing voice and a nuanced understanding of the role of literature in world culture.
+Literary Arts and Studies draws on a wide range of literary traditions, genres, periods and theoretical approaches to let students pursue in-depth studies in literature and writing.
+Concentrators develop sophisticated critical thinking, reading and writing skills, along with a strong writing voice and understanding of literature’s role in world culture.

 Theory and History of Art and Design (THAD)

-Embracing a wide range of media and critical perspectives, the 27-credit concentration in Theory and History of Art and Design emphasizes critical thinking and analysis, clarity of written and verbal communication, and an understanding of the value of artistic expression across cultures and throughout time.
+Embracing a range of media and perspectives, Theory and History of Art and Design stresses critical thinking and analysis.
+Concentrators gain clarity of written and verbal communication and learn artistic expression’s historical and cultural value.

 Computation, Technology and Culture (CTC)